akuukka/ExpressionSolver/README.md

     solver.AddCustomFunction("Rnd",2, delegate(double[] p) {
 			return UnityEngine.Random.Range((float)p[0],(float)p[1]);
-		},true);
+		},false);
     // Now we get different value on each iteration var exp = solver.SymbolicateExpression("Rnd(0,1)");
     for (int i=0;i<10000;i++)
         exp.Evaluate();

-Since the last parameter passed to AddCustomFunction (isRandom) was true, the custom Rnd function was not evaluated at symbolication time and we got the desired results.
+Since the last parameter passed to AddCustomFunction was false, the custom Rnd function was not evaluated at symbolication time and we got the desired results.
+False is also the default parameter here.

 The following functions are supported by default: